mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/recording.md

 All formats are mono by default.
 If split recording is enabled, a stereo file with each channel using the previously mentioned bit-depth and sampling rates is created.

-## Transcription
+## Transcription [Developer Preview]

-If the `transcription` option is set, the recording will be transcribed using the default value for `language`, EN-US, and the webhook will be sent to your recording `eventUrl`.
-If a recording `eventUrl` is not specified, the webhook will be sent to your application's `eventUrl`.
+If the `transcription` option is set, the recording will be transcribed using the default value for `language`, en-US:

 ```
 [